 The ASUS CrashFree BIOS 2 is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
-You can update a corrupted BIOS file using the motherboard support CD, or the floppy disk that contains the updated BIOS file.
+You can update a corrupted BIOS file using the motherboard support CD that contains the updated BIOS file.

-- Prepare the motherboard support CD, or the floppy disk containing the updated motherboard BIOS before using this utility. - Make sure that you rename the original or updated BIOS file in the floppy disk to P5GCMX.ROM
+- Prepare the motherboard support CD containing the updated motherboard BIOS before using this utility. - Make sure that you rename the original or updated BIOS file CD to P5GMX ROM